-I’ve been an Evernote fan for a few years now, but in my fandom I’ve been hiding an awful secret: I hardly use it at all.
-The truth is that I want to love Evernote, but I just can’t.
+I’ve been an Evernote fan for a while now, but in my fandom I’ve been hiding an awful secret: I hardly use it at all.
+The truth is that I want to love Evernote, I want to use it consistently, but I just can’t.

 For some people, this is why Evernote is so awesome.
-For me, this is a huge flaw.
-It tries to solve so many problems that it doesn’t end up solving any of them very well.
+For me, it’s is a huge flaw.
+Evernote tries to solve so many problems that it ends up not solving any of them particularly well.

-I know I might not be clearly articulating my point here, so let me illustrate what I mean by using an example of a tool that I love without reservation: Remember the Milk.
+That’s probably not entirely clear, so let me illustrate my point using an example of a tool that I love without reservation: Remember the Milk.

-I use Remember the Milk for my to-do lists, and it works perfectly.
+I use RTM for my to-do lists, and it works perfectly.
 I literally cannot think of a significant way to improve it, and I’m not being hyperbolic when I say that finding RTM changed the way I live my life.
 Managing tasks is just so much easier now.

 The difference between RTM and Evernote is critical: RTM doesn’t try to do everything.
 It is simply a task manager; nothing more, nothing less.
-Evernote tries to do too much, and in doing so, it overreaches and becomes too much of a hassle to maintain.
+Evernote, on the other hand, tries to do so much that it overreaches and becomes too much of a hassle to maintain.

-Sure, Evernote’s fine for taking notes, but I don’t need to use ten different fonts.
+Sure, Evernote’s pretty good for taking notes, but I don’t need to use ten different fonts.
 I don’t need to organize those notes using categories and tags.
-I don’t need to geo-locate them either.
+I don’t need to add precise locations to them either.
 If you ask me, this sort of thing makes Evernote too complex to bother with.

-Boats are awesome for traveling on water, planes are perfect for air, and cars are great for driving on roads.
+Boats are awesome for getting around on the water, planes are perfect for air travel, and cars are great for driving on roads.
 But when did you last see a combination boat-car-plane?
 Never.

 Simpler is better.
-“Do one thing and do it well” is better.
+Doing one thing and doing it well is better.